 “Then We bade the angels bow right down to Adam and that they bowed down; not so Iblis, he refused to be of these who bow down. ” (7: 11).
 This has also been mentioned in 15: 30-35, 7: 11-25 and 38: 71-78.

-Hazrat Adam and his wife got permission by Allah to measure within the garden of Paradise and eat of its bountiful things. the sole prohibition was with respect to eating from a specific tree.
+Hazrat Adam and his wife got permission from Allah to measure within the garden of Paradise and eat its bountiful things. the sole prohibition was with respect to eating from a specific tree.
 The Quran says:

 “O Adam, dwell thou and thy wife within the Garden and revel in (its good things) as ye wish: but approach not this tree, or ye run into harm and transgression. ” (7:19)

-The tree was chosen for the aim of trial to determine how far Hazrat Adam and his wife remained constant on obedience to Allah’s command.
-The garden was a really suitable place for this trial because it absolutely was meant to indicate that Paradise alone was a fit place’ for Allah’s vicegerent, but if he yielded to satanic temptations, he world deprive himself of it and would be a loser as a results of his own choice
+The tree was chosen with the aim of trying to determine how far Hazrat Adam and his wife remained constant in obedience to Allah’s command.
+The garden was a really suitable place for this trial because it absolutely was meant to indicate that Paradise alone was a fit place for Allah’s vicegerent, but if he yielded to satanic temptations, he would deprive himself of it and would be a loser as a result of his own choice

 “(Allah) said: Get ye down, with enmity between yourselves.
 On earth are going to be your dwelling place and your means of livelihood for a time. ” (7: 24)